-Clarinetist and educator Jiyeon Choi joined the University of Virginia’s music faculty as a Lecturer in Clarinet and as Principal Clarinet with the Charlottesville Symphony in the Fall of 2019.
-She also holds the Principal Clarinet position with the Sinfonia da Camera in Illinois.
-She is an advocate for contemporary music as well as specializing in standard solo, chamber and orchestral repertoire.
-Her primary research explores the chamber music of Jörg Widmann, a renowned German clarinetist and composer.
-She is also a core member of Ensemble vim, an Atlanta-based contemporary music collective dedicated to promoting the music of underrepresented composers, especially those with strong ties to the southeastern United States.
+Clarinetist and educator Jiyeon Choi joined the University of Virginia Arts & Sciences faculty as a lecturer in Clarinet and as Principal Clarinet with the Charlottesville Symphony in the fall of 2019.
+She also holds the Principal Clarinet position with the Sinfonia da Camera, Illinois.
+She is an alto clarinet player for the Seoul Clarinet Ensemble, and a core member of the newly-founded ensemble VIM, a new music ensemble featuring southeastern artists with cross-disciplinary performances based in Atlanta, GA.

 Choi is an advocate for contemporary music as well as specializing in standard solo, chamber and orchestral repertoire.
 Her primary research explores the chamber music of renowned German clarinetist and composer Jörg Widmann.